 SALK Teams: Free the Vaccine for COVID-19

 Join our fight to make a forthcoming Coronavirus vaccine affordable to all.
-We’re launching a massive online Advocacy Innovation Lab to Free the Vaccine for Covid-19.
+We’ve launched a globau, online Advocacy Innovation Lab to Free the Vaccine for Covid-19.
 And you can take part.

 Keep your advocacy team inspired and resilient.
 Our online workshops help your team move forward creatively, in the current context, no matter the issue you’re working on.
 Contact us for details.

 We offer training for artists, activists, and organizations on theory, methods and skills for maximizing their impact.

 We provide advising for groups and organizations on strategic, creative methods for activism, grant making, and assessment.

 We conduct and share research on the practice and impact of artistic activism.

 We give away podcasts,videos, webinars, guides and other online training resources you can access now..

 We are a 501(c)(3) non-profit organization.
 Your donation helps support artistic activism worldwide.